joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6722839/2025/10/19/casemiro-liverpool-manchester-united/

 **Arizona State's win over Texas Tech started with a lesson learned for the man in charge**\
-`The teams that survive in this sport are the teams that can rapidly self-correct.
-In that case, Arizona State passed a major test Saturday.`\
+`The teams that survive in this sport are the ones that can rapidly self-correct.
+In that case, the Sun Devils passed a major test Saturday.`\
 https://nytimes.com/athletic/6729694/2025/10/19/arizona-state-texas-tech-upset-kenny-dillingham/

 **No. 21 Texas survives Kentucky in OT.
 But why is the Longhorns' offense struggling?**\